karlvr/consistent.js/README.md

 * `merge(object)` merges properties in the given object into the scope.
 * `replace(object)` replaces the scope with the given object.
 The given object is actually used as the scope, and Consistent’s `$` object is added into this new object.
 The return value is the object given.
 * `clear()` removes all properties from the scope.
 This only leaves Consistent’s `$` object.

 * `get(key)` returns the value in the scope for the given key.
 Supports nested keys (i.e. that contain dot notation) and falls back to parent scopes.
-If the scope contains a value function for the given key, it is evaluated and its result returned.
+The value may be a scalar value or a function in the case of a value function or event handler.
 * `getLocal(key)` as for `get` but doesn’t fall back to parent scopes.
 * `set(key, value)` sets the value in the scope for the given key.
 Supports nested keys.
 If the target key exists and contains a value function, the value function is called passing the value as the only argument.

 * `getEventHandler(key)` returns the event handler in the scope for the given key.
 Supports nested keys and falls back to parent scopes.
 Adds the `$` prefix to the last component of the key, as event handlers are stored with a `$` prefix, e.g. `people.$handleClick`.
 * `getLocalEventHandler(key)` as for `getEventHandler` but doesn’t fall back to parent scopes.
-* `setEventHandler(key)` sets the event handler in the scope for the given key.
+* `setEventHandler(key, function)` sets the event handler in the scope for the given key.
 Supports nested keys.
 Adds the `$` prefix to the last component of the key.

+* `getValueFunction(key)` returns the value function in the scope for the given key.
+Supports nested keys and falls back to parent scopes.
+If the scope options specify a value function prefix it is added to the last component of the key.
+* `getLocalValueFunction(key)` as for `getValueFunction` but doesn’t fall back to parent scopes.
+* `setValueFunction(key, function)` sets the value function in the scope for the given key.
+Supports nested keys.
+If the scope options specify a value function prefix it is added to the last component of the key.

 #### Watch
 * `watch([key,] function)` adds the given handler function as a watch function to the key, if provided, otherwise to the whole scope.